 The share of Americans with a job or trying to find one fell steeply when the recession began and has stayed unusually low.
-The participation rate has stabilized at 62.8 in the last year.
-While that’s still around the lowest level in 36 years, the recent steadiness may be a sign that workers are optimistic about their job prospects.
+The participation rate has stabilized between 62 and 63 percent in the last year.
+While that’s still the lowest level in decades, the recent steadiness may be a sign that workers are optimistic about their job prospects.
 The reasons the rate is low have shifted, researchers say.
 Soon after the downturn hit, large numbers of people felt so glum about their employment prospects that they stopped looking — becoming what economists tellingly call “discouraged workers.”
 Usually, that group gets back in the game pretty quickly when the job market recovers.
-That hasn’t happened.
+That hasn’t happened, in the U.S. or in Europe.
 Maybe that’s because the recession was unusually long, the recovery unusually slow and job searches unusually daunting.
-The same thing is happening in Europe — in the countries using the euro there were 9.3 million people available to work but not seeking employment in 2013.
 There are also other factors at work, notably the aging of the baby boom generation.
-One U.S. Federal Reserve paper credited retirements by older workers for as much as 80 percent of the decrease in labor force participation over the past two years, while another said much of the decline in participation since 2007 is due to longer-lasting causes such as the aging of the workforce.
+One U.S. Federal Reserve paper credited retirements by older workers for as much as 80 percent of the decrease in labor force participation over the past two years, and another said much of the decline in participation since 2007 is due to longer-lasting causes such as the aging of the workforce.
+A paper written by Fed economists for the International Monetary Fund concluded that half of the decline in workforce participation had more to do the recession than with underlying demographics.